pdjewell/my_gmap_timeline/README.md

 Interact with your Google Timeline data!

-Chat with the Chatbot to query the data with natural language.
+- Chat with the Chatbot to query the data with natural language.
-Use the interactive map to visualise places visited by year.
+- Use the interactive map to visualise places visited by year.

+Powered by OpenAI, LangChain and Streamlit.

 Screenshot from the app: